MonishCS/BANDIT-writeups-0-to-20-/README.md

    -> OBJECTIVE:

       Recover the password from data.txt, which is a hexdump of a repeatedly compressed file.
       The goal is to reverse the hexdump and decompress the data step by step.

    -> USED COMMANDS:

+      # ssh bandit12@bandit.labs.overthewire.org -p

+      #

    -> FLAG / PASSWORD FOR BANDIT 13 :

+      FO5dwFsc0cbaIiH0h8J2eUks2vdTDwAn

+*LEVEL 13 TO 14:

+   -> OBJECTIVE:

+      You need to access the password stored in /etc/bandit_pass/bandit14, which is only readable by user bandit14.
+However, instead of receiving the password directly, you are provided with a private SSH key to log into the next level.
+Useful commands include ssh, telnet, nc, openssl, s_client, and nmap, and understanding SSH keys will be helpful.

+   -> USED COMMANDS:

+      # ssh bandit13@bandit.labs.overthewire.org -p 2220

+      # ls
+      # ssh -i sshkey.private bandit14@localhost -p 2220

+   -> FLAG / PASSWORD FOR BANDIT 14 :

+      MU4VWeTyJk8ROof1qqmcBPaLh7lDCPvS

+*LEVEL 14 TO 15:

+   -> OBJECTIVE:
+   -> USED COMMANDS:
+   -> FLAG / PASSWORD FOR BANDIT 15 :

+*LEVEL 15 TO 16:

+   -> OBJECTIVE:
+   -> USED COMMANDS:
+   -> FLAG / PASSWORD FOR BANDIT 16 :

+*LEVEL 16 TO 17:

+   -> OBJECTIVE:
+   -> USED COMMANDS:
+   -> FLAG / PASSWORD FOR BANDIT 17 :

+*LEVEL 17 TO 18:

+   -> OBJECTIVE:
+   -> USED COMMANDS:
+   -> FLAG / PASSWORD FOR BANDIT 18 :

+*LEVEL 18 TO 19:

+   -> OBJECTIVE:
+   -> USED COMMANDS:
+   -> FLAG / PASSWORD FOR BANDIT 19 :

+*LEVEL 19 TO 20:

+   -> OBJECTIVE:
+   -> USED COMMANDS:
+   -> FLAG / PASSWORD FOR BANDIT 19 :